um-grex/grex-docs/content/english/specific-soft/matlab.md

 ## Available Toolboxes
 ---

-To see a list of the MATLAB toolboxes available with MATLAB license on Grex, you can use the following command:
+To see a list of the MATLAB toolboxes available with MATLAB license on Grex, for a given MATLAB version, use the following command:

 {{< highlight bash >}}
 module load matlab